stepbrobd/ysun/pages/home.md

 - Formal verifications on distributed systems.
 - Type theory and managed runtime systems.
 - [Reproducible build systems](https://reproducible-builds.org).

+I can’t stand most Lisp dialects (especially Racket), but Emacs Lisp gets a free pass (cause it's actually useful).
+I dislike Racket so much that I even made a [website](https://rkt.lol) and a [poster](https://rkt.lol/poster.pdf) about it.

 To prevent spams, my contact info is hidden within the [source code of this website](https://github.com/search?q=repo%3Astepbrobd%2Fysun+%22hidden%3A+true%22+%22external%3A+https%3A%2F%2F%22+%22layout%3A+redirect.vto%22&type=code).
 After clicking the link, search for the platform you want to reach me on in all lowercase (e.g. [`github`](https://github.com/stepbrobd), [`linkedin`](https://www.linkedin.com/in/yifei-s), etc.).